firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

     \partial_{t}^2 u = \frac{u^{n+1} - 2*u^{n} + u^{n-1}}{\Delta t^2}

-Substituting the above into the time derivative term in the variational form leads to
+Substituting the above into the time derivative term (and dividing by :math:`c^2`)in the variational form leads to

 .. math::